Stock events for Sachem Capital Corp. (SACH)

 SACH’s Geographic footprint

-Sachem Capital Corp. has expanded its geographic footprint from Connecticut and surrounding states to 16 states as of December 31, 2022.
-While Connecticut loans still represent a significant portion of the portfolio by number, loan balances are more broadly distributed.
-The company primarily focuses on the Northeastern and Southeastern United States, with loans in states such as California, Florida, Georgia, Maine, Maryland, Massachusetts, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, and Texas.
+Sachem Capital Corp. has expanded its geographic footprint from being concentrated in Connecticut and surrounding states to having its mortgage loan portfolio spread across 16 states as of December 31, 2022.
+While Connecticut still accounts for a substantial portion of its loans by number, its percentage by loan balances has declined.
+The company has loans in states including California, Florida, Georgia, Maine, Maryland, Massachusetts, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, and Texas, with a notable increase in construction loan originations in the Florida market, maintaining a strong presence along the Eastern Seaboard.

 SACH Corporate Image Assessment